 -

-major character in the Iliad, most remembered for his ten-year return
+major character in the Iliad, best remembered for his ten-year return

 home from the Trojan War, probably derived from the Greek verb odyssao/odyssomai,